-SM and ME Area-Specific Course Requirements
+SM and ME Course Requirements

-Area-specific S.M. and M.E. course requirements
+S.M. and M.E. degree grade and area-specific course requirements

 Consistent with other SEAS Master of Science programs, in order to count towards the Master of Science degree requirements, elective course plans for MS/MBA: Engineering Sciences students must be approved by the SEAS Committee on Higher Degrees (CHD).
 300-level courses and sub-100-level courses may not be included in the Program Plan.
 No course completed with a grade less than C may be included, and students must achieve a B or better average letter grade in the courses for the degree.